Etna summit hike an unforgettable volcanic memory

 Hike to the summit of Mount Etna, Sicily highest mountain

-The utmost hike over any other Etna tour.
-Hiking Mount Etna summit, beauty enriched of this natural active volcanic environment, gives to the hikers an unforgettable memory.
+The utmost hike over any other Etna tour: this hiking experience toward the summit gives to all the hikers an unforgettable memory.

-A Mount Etna trip is one of those "travel bucket list" to fulfil on your Sicily vacation, as it is widely considered as one of the most spectacular sites to visit while traveling through Sicily.
-Its constant activity attracts thrill-seekers and hikers of all kinds.
+An adventure on Mount Etna is one of those "travel bucket list" to fulfil during your holiday in Sicily, as it is widely considered one of the most spectacular sites to visit while traveling through this island: indeed, its constant activity attracts thrill-seekers and hikers of all kinds.
 Volcano enthusiasts will spend a day exploring Etna, knowing its history, celebrating a mountain full of life and activity.

 Etna tour highlights